English

 YEAR 10 & 11

 Years 10 & 11 students are entered for both AQA GCSE English Language and English Literature.
 During this time, students develop the necessary skills to enable them to be successful in the world of work.
 They refine their reading, writing and speaking and listening skills.
-In addition to this, students also develop and refine their appreciation of a wide range of literary texts such as Dickens’s ‘A Christmas Carol’, Shakespeare’s ‘Romeo and Juliet’ and Priestley’s ‘An Inspector Calls’.
+In addition to this, students also develop and refine their appreciation of a wide range of literary texts including: Shakespeare’s ‘Romeo and Juliet’, Dickens’ ‘A Christmas Carol’, the AQA Power and Conflict Poetry Anthology and Priestley’s ‘An Inspector Calls’.

 YEAR 12 & 13

-In Years 12 and 13, students study AQAa A Level English Literature.
+In Years 12 and 13, students study AQA A Level A – Option B English Literature.
 During this time, students read a wealth of English Literature including works by Shakespeare, F Scott Fitzgerald, Margaret Atwood and many more.
 They also develop their appreciation of literary techniques and the ability to write critical analysis of unseen texts.
-An important part of the course involves the non-exam assessment where students have the freedom to choose the books they study and the themes they would like to explore.
+An important part of the course involves the non-exam assessment (NEA) where students have the freedom to choose the books they study and the themes they would like to explore in more depth and detail.

 ASSESSMENT